Hirtol/rust/Notes.md

 ```

 The FluidQuotes have a few restrictions, namely dynamic branches which return different `FluidQuotes` are impossible to remedy as they require type erasure, and thereby remove the information in the associated `Expr` type.
 This can have _some_ remedies, but they come down to a runtime evaluation of the branch, while splicing _all_ possible `FluidQuotes` thus ballooning code size.

+#### Additional Papers

+Might be relevant based on references:

+-   Macros that work together (offered a macro API that exposes compile-time information to enable macro cooperation)): http://dx.doi.org/10.1017/S0956796812000093

 ### Applications